berkeucar/GE101-An-Android-Application-for-Bilkent-Newcomers/group/Arda_Onal_log.md

 ### ~ 27/04/2020 ~
 This week we started the coding of our project.
 I learnt how to use Google Maps API, how to add buttons to goole maps activity, how to restrict the map and so on.

+### ~ 29/04/2020 ~
+Today I looked at searching in google maps using our own address array and discussed with Efe.
 ****